jm2489/NCAE_CyberGames_Prep/docs/initial-access.md

 # Initial Access

-First steps to run once VMs are accessible.
+First steps to run once VMs are accessible. **Not for MikroTik router.**

 **When running scripts:** Don't paste them directly into console.
 Paste them into a text file with vim, `chmod +x` the file, and run the file.